zaninime/planet-manager/src/protocol/photon/SPEC.md

 * Version 2: hardware master/slave switch, *TODO: firmware versions not yet documented*.

 ### PlanetCompact
-This lamp is identical to the PRO v1 model besides the reduced number of strips, 6.
+This lamp is identical to the PRO v1 model besides the reduced number of strips, 6. `CHANNEL_MAPPING` plus `CHANNEL_MAPPING_COMPACT`.

 *TODO: check if a version 2 actually exists.*